kaelynsuh/twitch-chatbot/README.md

 ### Building the bot

-1. Glitch automatically installs Node, Express and tmi.js for us
+1. Glitch automatically installs Node, Express and tmi.js for us.

-2. Add the three environmental vars in our `.env` file
+2. Add the three environmental vars in our [`.env`](https://glitch.com/edit/#!/twitch-chatbot?path=.env:1:0) file.

-3. View the code in `bot.js`
+3. View the code in `bot.js`.

-3. Your chatbot is ready to run!
+4. Your chatbot is ready to run!
 Glitch automatically deploys & runs each version.
-View the status

-4. Run `bot.js`.
-This can be run locally using Node.

-`node bot.js`
+View the status button to ensure there are no errors.
+Note: this bot connects to the IRC network as a client and therefore

+5.

 You can also run this remotely using Glitch.